 In the previous section, we have shown that our fractional framework is able to reproduce the exact background solutions corresponding to the $\Lambda$CDM model.
 The method can be summarized as follows.
 By considering a single effective potential of the form

 where the fractional potentials $\Phi_{\alpha i}(a)$ are given by the corresponding equations \eqref{Phi-alpha-rad}, \eqref{Phi-alpha-mat} and \eqref{Phi-alpha-de} dominating according to the cosmological epoch under consideration.
-This objective, together with the inclusion of the friction--like term generated by the time--kernel and the explicit presence of ordinary matter in all cosmological regimes (in particular during the radiation era and the current accelerated phase, despite their subdominant contributions in these epochs), naturally leads to a rather involved structure for the potential.
+This objective, together with the inclusion of the friction-like term generated by the time-dependent kernel and the explicit presence of ordinary matter in all cosmological regimes (in particular during the radiation era and the current accelerated phase, despite their subdominant contributions in these epochs), naturally leads to a rather involved structure for the potential.
 Nevertheless, based on the heuristic forms of the fractional potentials \eqref{Phi-alpha-rad}, \eqref{Phi-alpha-mat} and \eqref{Phi-alpha-de}, simpler and more minimal forms of the effective potential can also be considered, which will be discussed below.
 We will show that this strategy not only facilitates a simpler reconstruction of the dynamics in each regime, but also provides a transparent mechanism to determine theoretical constraints on the fractional parameter $\alpha$ and, moreover, to extract observational constraints on its allowed range.

-In this section, our aim is to propose an interpolating effective potential $\Phi_{\rm eff}(a;\alpha)$ that continuously connects the radiation, matter, and late--time accelerating eras without introducing ad hoc phase transitions.
+In this section, our aim is to propose an effective interpolating potential $\Phi_{\rm eff}(a;\alpha)$ that continuously connects the radiation, matter, and late-time accelerating eras without introducing ad hoc phase transitions.
 The key physical requirement is that $\Phi_{\alpha}$ must activate or deactivate depending on the cosmological regime.
 Motivated by these criteria, we introduced two smooth switching functions (window functions) $W_{\rm rad}(a)$ and $W_{\Lambda}(a)$ that govern how fractional terms are turned on and off across cosmic time.